AdamKaniasty/RL-Doom/README.md

 ### Branches
 - **master-cnn-defend**: Contains models and code for the Basic and Defend Center scenarios.
-- **master-cnn**: Contains models and code for the Death Corridor scenario.
+- **master**: Contains models and code for the Death Corridor scenario.

 ### File Structure
 - `src/game`: Doom integrations